Director of Sustainability

 Phone: (309) 438-7357

-Missy joined the ISU family in 1993.
-Missy graduated from the University of Wisconsin-Stevens Point and received her master's degree at Illinois State.
-A co-founder of the Office of Sustainability (formalized in 2010), Missy now heads the program and routinely seeks collaboration with campus and community partners to achieve the goals of Educating Illinois.
+Missy joined the ISU family in 1994.
+Missy graduated from the University of Wisconsin-Stevens Point, received her master's degree at Illinois State and is pursuing her PhD.
+A co-founder of the Office of Sustainability, Missy now heads the program and routinely seeks collaboration with campus and community partners to achieve the goals of Educating Illinois.
 When she's not on campus or participating in sustainability related events, her time is spent 'off the grid' backpacking and camping.
 Missy also serves as K9 Handler for the McLean County Emergency Management Agency.

 Keith Rohman or known by his nickname KJ, is a senior Renewable Energy Major.
 KJ is a business analyst intern this semester and he strongly believes that sustainability is vital for our future generations and in the importance of preserving the health of our planet.
 He is actively involved in the community with working at Pub 2, State Farm and owning his own lawn car and maintenance business.
 KJ's project is about analyzing business costs and trends in small businesses and campus facilities, specifically with waste management.
 He will be looking at areas where money can be saved and then, ideally, raising money and getting community support to install an anaerobic digester at ILSTU farm.
 Just like so many of us, he dreams on traveling the world.
 When he settles down and starts his career he hopes to find alternatives for fuels in businesses and open a small business of his own.